For all general inquiries and booking please contact us

-With a strong foundation of musicians, Thomas Mann on bass, Michael Gomberg on drums, David Christeson on keys, Dustin Wilson on guitar, Jonathan Barfield on percussion, Jeff Guiterrez on tenor saxophone, Sam Kelly on baritone saxophone and Chris Ross on trumpet, the musical sense and rhythm is solid allowing for the vocal melodies of Koral Delatierra to sweep you away into the niceness that is abounding.
+With a strong foundation of musicians, Michael Gomberg on drums, Mike Enriquez on bass, David Christeson on keys, Dustin Wilson on guitar, Jonathan Barfield on percussion, Jeff Guiterrez on tenor saxophone, John White on alto saxophone and Jared Wright on trumpet, the musical sense and rhythm is solid allowing for the vocal melodies of Koral Delatierra to sweep you away into the niceness that is abounding.
 Some of the members of the band have been playing together for over 20 years.

 Niceness frequently collaborates with new artists always keeping their sound fresh and upbeat.
-They have graced the stages at numerous Western Slope Festivals including Telluride's Ride Fest, Dolores River Fest and Carbondale's Mountain Fair among others.
+They have graced the stages at numerous Western Slope Festivals including Telluride's Ride Fest, Dolores River Fest, Big Blue Fest and Carbondale's Mountain Fair among others.

 Genre: Reggae, World Music